Engineering, Entrepreneurship and Innovation / Technology, Entrepreneurship and Innovation – Faculty of Engineering

 The Master of Engineering Entrepreneurship and Innovation/Technology Entrepreneurship and Innovation programs requires the completion of 30 units in courses including a major project equivalent to 6 units.

 Candidates may be enrolled on a full- or part-time basis.
 Full-time students will complete the degree in 24 months with an accelerated path to complete in twelve consecutive months.
-Students are admitted for September.
+Students are admitted for September and January.
 Part-time students will normally be expected to complete the program in three years and one term (40 months)

 Students in the MEEI/MTEI program must complete 10 courses (30 units).